ECronin1973/programming-for-data-analytics/project/README.md

 ### Flight Departures
 - **Observed issues:** Similar to arrivals, with gaps in actual departure times and categorical inconsistencies in status fields.
 - **Classification:** Mostly **MAR**, with some **MNAR** tied to reporting gaps.
-- **Implication:** Missingness patterns mirrored arrivals, reinforcing the need for schema parity.
+- **Implication:** Missingness patterns mirrored those observed in arrivals, reinforcing the need for schema parity.
 - **Diagnostic insight:** Flooring and categorical conversion would later be necessary to align departures with arrivals.

 ### Integrated Dataset (Flights + Weather)
 - **Observed issues:** Alignment gaps when merging hourly flight records with weather observations.
 - **Classification:** A combination of **MCAR** (random weather gaps) and **MAR/MNAR** (systematic flight reporting issues).
-- **Implication:** Hourly flooring was required to ensure compatibility, though this reduced temporal precision.
+- **Implication:** Hourly flooring was necessary to ensure compatibility, although this approach reduced temporal precision.
-- **Diagnostic insight:** Sub‑hour disruptions would be masked, but integration demanded a consistent time granularity.
+- **Diagnostic insight:** Sub-hour disruptions would be masked; however, integration required a consistent time granularity.

 ### Resources
 - [MCAR vs MAR vs MNAR: Understanding Types of Missing Data](https://www.linkedin.com/pulse/mcar-vs-mar-mnar-why-missing-isnt-all-same-datasets-fahim-ahamed-alxee)